-Automotive, fleet and Coronavirus – what to doFinance
+Automotive, fleet and coronavirus – what to doFinance

 The coronavirus (COVID-19) global pandemic has changed everyday life for all of us, with global economies slowing, and all industries affected.

-The impacts on the global automotive industry will have a knock-on effect on our local leasing industry.
+The impacts on the global automotive sector will have a knock-on effect on our local leasing industry.
 Today, we look at some of those impacts and what we can do to assist you in managing your fleet.

 5 disruptions to the new vehicle supply chain